Issues

 Marylanders deserve a state government that actually delivers.

-Over the last five years, the cost of living has surged.
-Groceries cost more, everyday essentials are up, and too many families are seeing power bills climb as high as $300 a month.
+The cost of living has become unmanageable.
+Groceries cost more, prices of everyday essentials are up, and power bills are as high as $300 a month.

 I know we have to tackle these costs head-on.
-I will push for stronger oversight of utility companies like BGE to keep rate increases in check and protect consumers.
+I will fight for stronger oversight of utility companies like BGE to keep rate increases in check and protect consumers.
+At the same time, I support building more local energy, including renewables, to increase competition and lower costs long term.

 Safer Neighborhoods

-Everyone deserves to feel safe in their community - whether they’re at home, at the grocery store, or out with their family.
+Everyone deserves to feel safe in their community, whether they’re at home, at the grocery store, or out with their family.

-I support continuing the investments in public safety that have helped drive violent crime in Baltimore to historic lows.
+I support investments in public safety that have helped drive violent crime in Baltimore to historic lows.
+But I know there’s more work to do.

-And I know long-term safety means tackling root causes, including mental health, early intervention for at-risk youth, and housing stability.
+I know long-term safety means tackling root causes, including mental health, early intervention for at-risk youth, and housing stability.

-That’s how we build safer communities—not just for today, but for the future.
+That’s how we build safer communities, not just for today, but for the future.